 Two months later on Sept.
 15, 1963, at 10:21 a.m., dynamite reduced the church to rubble, mangling cars in the parking lot and stopping clocks.

 “It sounded like the whole world was shaking,” recalled the Rev. John Haywood Cross, according to court documents.
 The dynamite blew plaster off the walls and peeled the face off the image of Jesus in a stained-glass window.

 The pastor yelled for churchgoers to get out of the building, then went looking for the children in the basement.
 The explosion had blown a hole in the side of the church so large that he walked through it to get inside the church basement.

 After digging about two feet in the rubble, “they found the body of a young girl,” court documents said, and then three others.
 “The four bodies were found almost in the same location as if they had been thrown on top of each other.”

-Rev. Martin Luther King Jr. sent a telegram to Gov. Wallace: “The blood of our little children is on your hands.”
+Martin Luther King Jr. sent a telegram to Wallace: “The blood of our little children is on your hands.”

 King also sent a telegram to President John F. Kennedy, expressing outrage.
-King promised “TO PLEAD WITH MY PEOPLE TO REMAIN NON VIOLENT,” according to the JFK Library.
+King promised “TO PLEAD WITH MY PEOPLE TO REMAIN NON VIOLENT,” according to the John F. Kennedy Presidential Library.
 But King feared unless there was quick response by the federal government, “WE SHALL SEE THE WORST RACIAL HOLOCAUST THIS NATION HAS EVER SEEN….”